Skip to Content

 raw chicken seasoned with curry powder and spices

-Once the chicken is done marinating, remove the onions, peppers, thyme, scotch bonnet pepper (if using), and garlic cloves from the chicken and set aside.
+After marinating the chicken, remove the onions, peppers, thyme, scotch bonnet pepper (if using), and garlic cloves.
+Keep them separate.

 Marinated chicken in one bowl and onions, peppers and garlic in another.

-Heat oil in a large heavy bottom pot over medium heat.
-Add remaining curry powder and stir, cooking for about 20-30 seconds.
+Heat oil in a large, heavy-bottom pot over medium heat.
+Add the remaining curry powder and stir, cooking for about 20-30 seconds.

-This step is known as “burning the curry” and it’s a way to release the flavors of the spices.
-You don’t actually burn anything.
+This step, known as “burning the curry,” releases the flavors of the spices.
+You don’t burn anything.

 Curry powder and oil in a pot.

-• Add onions, green pepper, scotch bonnet peppers (if using), garlic cloves, and thyme to the pot and stir until the onions have softened, about 3-5 minutes.
+Add onions, green pepper, scotch bonnet peppers (if desired), garlic cloves, and thyme to the pot.
+Stir the ingredients until the onions have softened.
+This should take about 3-5 minutes.
 If your onions and peppers are looking dry, add about 1 Tbsp of water.

 Vegetables added to the pot.